VoltDB/meshmonitor/README.md

 Each metric contains two basic labels:

-- `host_name` - the IP address of the host meshmonitor is running on.
+- `host_name` - the IP address of the host that meshmonitor is running on.
 This is the address passed to the `--bind` or `-b` option.
-- `remote_host_name` - the IP address of the host meshmonitor is communicating with.
+- `remote_host_name` - the IP address of the remote node that meshmonitor is communicating with.
 It's defined by the address passed to the `--bind` or `-b` option of the meshmonitor process running on the remote end.

 Metrics contain three histograms for each host in the mesh and are encoded in